MicrosoftDocs/fabric-docs/docs/data-warehouse/share-warehouse-manage-permissions.md

 - **"Read all SQL endpoint data" is selected ("ReadData" permissions)**- The shared recipient can read all the database objects within the [!INCLUDE [fabric-dw](includes/fabric-dw.md)]. **ReadData** is the equivalent of *db_datareader* role in SQL Server.
 The shared recipient can read data from all tables and views within the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 If you want to further restrict and provide granular access to some objects within the [!INCLUDE [fabric-dw](includes/fabric-dw.md)], you can do this using T-SQL [REVOKE](/sql/t-sql/statements/revoke-transact-sql?view=fabric&preserve-view=true) statement.

-- **"Read all data using Apache Spark" is selected ("ReadAll" permissions)**- The shared recipient has read access to the underlying parquet files in OneLake, which can be consumed using Spark. **ReadAll** should be provided only if the shared recipient wants complete access to your warehouse's files to access this using the Spark engine.
+- **"Read all data using Apache Spark" is selected ("ReadAll" permissions)**- The shared recipient has read access to the underlying parquet files in OneLake, which can be consumed using Spark. **ReadAll** should be provided only if the shared recipient wants complete access to your warehouse's files using the Spark engine.

 - **"Build reports on the default checkbox" is selected ("Build" permissions)**- The shared recipient can build reports on top of the default dataset that is connected to your [!INCLUDE [fabric-dw](includes/fabric-dw.md)]. **Build** should be provided if the shared recipient wants **Build** permissions on the default dataset, to create Power BI reports against this dataset.
 The **Build** checkbox is selected by default, but can be unchecked.